 London Job Market Overview (Snapshot)

 London is one of the main global employment hubs with extensive European and international business operations of major corporations.
 It also has a large commutable catchment area from Greater London and surrounding counties in South East England.
-Financial services institutions provide a disproportionate amount of wealth creation and form a mainstay of the London economy.
+The City of London and financial services Institutions provide a disproportionate amount of wealth creation and form a mainstay of the London economy.
 Executive appointments are very often within the context of a global talent pool with a network of international headhunting companies in Europe and North America.

 London Employment Hub